4GeeksAcademy/html-forms-tutorial-exercises/exercises/01-welcome/README.md

 # `01` Welcome to the world of HTML 😆 !!

 Hello, my name is [Alejandro Sánchez](http://alesanchezr.com), and I'm one of the founders of @4GeeksAcademy.
-These exercises and many other interactive tutorials have been open sourced and released to the public for free through the [4Geeks Website](www.4geeks.com).
+These exercises and many other interactive tutorials have been open sourced and released through the [4Geeks Website](https://4geeks.com).

 These exercises are for anyone interested in mastering HTML Forms, we will go over the following concepts: